 There are lots of hiking options in San Francisco, but there’s not a lot of parking, so consider taking public transit.
 It’s easy; it’s inexpensive and many trails have public transit near both ends, making it convenient to hike a trail in one direction.

-The section for each trail includes a map and specific details about parking and the nearest bus route and public transit stops, but if you’re not familiar with San Francisco’s public transit system, you will likely need more general information like fares, ways to pay, apps, and maps.
-We have all of those details covered in our San Francisco Excursions on Public Transit post, including:
+The section for each trail includes details about parking and the nearest bus route, but if you’re not familiar with San Francisco’s public transit system, you will likely need more general information like fares, ways to pay, apps, and maps.
+We have all of those details covered in our San Francisco Excursions on Public Transit article.

 Best Time to Go